cekkr/qscript/README.md

 Everything stays at the “constraint” level; synthesis decides whether to emit qelib1 gates, ancilla ladders, or topology-aware swaps.

 ## Hybrid Pulse Layer (v1.2)
 When you need hardware detail, drop into `Analog { ... }` to describe Bloch-sphere motion with explicit durations and envelopes.
 Use `Align` to show simultaneous branches (e.g., echo while a partner idles), and frame tools (`ShiftPhase`, `SetFreq`) to keep virtual Z tracking explicit.
-Pulse blocks are currently emitted as comments in QASM output and recorded as timeline markers in the viewer.
+Pulse blocks are compiled into a Python-side pulse schedule (`compiler/pulse_compiler.py`); the QASM emitter still uses comments for pulse regions.

 ## Repository Map
 - `PsiScript-Definition.md` – v1.2 hybrid manual (logic sculpting + analog layer).